undp/performance-app-methodology/methodology/people/gender-parity.md

 ## Data

-* Mention that while this data is available in the data warehouse, becuase there are lots of custom business rules applied to the raw data, this is actually pulled from the OHR PowerBI directly.
+The data for Gender Parity is stored in the UNDP Data Warehouse.
+However, OHR (Office of Human Resources) has added a lot of custom business rules to this data to reach the final results, and so this dataset is pulled directly from the their PowerBI Dashboards (link?) instead.
+This ensures that the Performnace App always has the latest business rules automatically, instead of having to rely on manual updates to the business rules each tiem they change.

+**All the data taken is already agreegated, so there is no possibility of leaking PII (Personal Identifiable Information).**

 ## Data Export

-The data export for this indicator should contain both the scoring information as well as the raw data that may be useful to collegues as they do their own data analysis.
+The data export for this indicator contains both the cleaned raw agreegated data (to ensure that no personal information can be leaked) and also the scoring information for each UNDP business unit.

 The data export contains the following columns for the raw data